top of page

 The main purpose of any commercial plane is to provide flight to passengers or transport cargo.
 To make this purpose more efficient; the aviation industry is constantly evolving.
 Just like in 2005, when the first A380 was ready for flight.

 A380 is the largest passenger plane ever built with a capacity of 853 passengers.
-The dimension of the plane is astonishing with a wingspan of 261.8 feet (79.8 meters), a maximum take-off weight of more than 1.2 million pounds (540,000 kg) and a length of 239.5 feet (73 meters).
+The dimensions of the plane are astonishing with a wingspan of 261.8 feet (79.8 meters), a maximum take-off weight of more than 1.2 million pounds (540,000 kg), and a length of 239.5 feet (73 meters).

 Knowing how heavy the aircraft is, one might assume Heavy-duty thrust reversers are essential, but surprisingly, in the A380’s braking system, thrust reversers are the least critical components.
 The A380 has only 2 thrust reversers on its inboard engines, while the outboard engines have none, helping to reduce the aircraft’s overall weight.

-On a A380, a pilot can activate the thrust reversers only when on the ground and can adjust the level of thrust reversal from idle to maximum reverse, until the airplane has a speed below 80.5 mph where the thrust reversers should be set to idle reverse.
+On an A380, a pilot can activate the thrust reversers only when on the ground and can adjust the level of thrust reversal from idle to maximum reverse, until the airplane has a speed below 80.5 mph where the thrust reversers should be set to idle reverse.

 Many such fascinating engineering innovations contribute to making this plane one of the finest aircraft for flight.